GeoMOER/geoAI/docs/units/_unit04/unit04-02-00_EX_create_mask.md

                     file.path(envrmt$path_data, "marburg_mask.tif"),
                     overwrite = T)
 ```

+{% include media4 url="assets/images/unit04/marburg_buildings_masked.html" %} [Full screen version of the map]({{ site.baseurl }}assets/images/unit04/marburg_buildings_masked.html){:target="_blank"}

 ## Divide dataset to training and testing
+Now we will cut the DOP and the mask in two pieces.
+You can use the extents from below, or choose two on your own from the image.
+The larger section will be used to train the model, while the smaller section will be used for validation.
 ```r
 # divide to training and testing extent
 e_test <- extent(483000, 484000, 5626000, 5628000)